 Planning

 The job evaluation process begins with planning, which is crucial for a successful job evaluation.
 The organization needs to decide what criteria will be used to evaluate jobs, and it needs to create a system for assigning points or values to each criterion.
 It is important to make sure that the criteria are relevant to the jobs being evaluated, and that they accurately reflect the skills, responsibilities, and working conditions of each job.
+Developing a communication plan during the planning phase is essential to ensure effective coordination and to address potential challenges that may arise during the process.

 In terms of scope, decisions need to be made on cost, time constraints, the degree of rigor applied, administration, tooling & software, how much external help is required, how to build on previous projects, and how job evaluation will be used to support equal pay.
+Additionally, comprehensive compensation planning is essential for establishing appropriate pay rates and conducting regular reviews to address deficiencies, ensuring a fair and competitive compensation system.

 The organization must choose its job evaluation approach.
 There are numerous schemes to choose from, each with its own set of advantages and disadvantages.

-Off the shelf.
+- Off the shelf.
 This is an existing software/framework which has been tried and tested.
 It’s easy to implement and requires modest internal effort.
 The drawback is that it might not be right for every company.

-Upgrade/Utilize Existing Design.
+- Upgrade/Utilize Existing Design.
 This builds upon an existing or older design that is already in use by the company and builds from that.
 This provides a satisfactory starting point and offers faster implementation.
 In some cases, the design needs to be revised as it may otherwise not suit the company.

-Built from scratch.
+- Built from scratch.
 This is a fully custom-built design, developed internally with the help of outside professionals.
 The advantage is that it offers a great fit with the organization.
 The cons are that it might take longer and could be a costly venture.

 The final step is to identify the jobs, plan data collection, and develop a plan to communicate to the employees.